videobuff/NODEMCU-Rotor-Controller-concept/README.md

 Make sure both are on the same network.
 If so you can connect your browser with http://webrotor.local/

-There is AP called webrotor with a password.
-Adapt the ketch to your own needs.
+There is AP called webrotor available in your Wifi environment, with a password "hamradio".
+Adapt the ketch to your own needs if you like to change this Connection to your own network is defined at line which show  wifiMulti.addAP("yyyyyyyyyyyyy", "yyyyyyyyyyyyyy");
+Change the x'es or y's to your own environment.

 In the sketch the following pins are defined

 - D4 = CW relay